Pink Cheetah v. TQL: Court Opens Door for Key Transparency Claim

 Attorney Matthew Leffler, who has closely followed the case, noted in response to questions that “An FMCSA rule requires disclosure.
 Many brokers force carriers to sign a waiver of this disclosure.
 This court is questioning whether TQL should be able to require waiver.”

-If Pink Cheetah succeeds, the case could reshape how brokers structure their contracts, potentially eliminating waiver clauses across the industry and creating new compliance risks for large brokerages.
+If Pink Cheetah amends its complaint along the lines the Court flagged, and if a court ultimately accepts such a theory, the case could reshape how brokers structure contracts, potentially eliminating waiver clauses across the industry.

 Source: Matthew Leffler/X